strongloop/strongloop.com2/_posts/2019-12-19-loopback-2019-review.md

 <!--more-->

-### TO UPDATE: GitHub Activity and Downloads
+### GitHub Activity and Downloads

 2019 began with LoopBack having just moved past the 12,000 star count and wrapped up the year at more than [13k](https://github.com/strongloop/loopback).
 LoopBack 4 began the year at more than 1260 and pratcically doubled it by year's end at more than [2400](https://github.com/strongloop/loopback-next).
-Meanwhile, [npmjs.com](https://npm-stat.com/charts.html?package=@loopback/core) shows there were 441,619 downloads in the last year.
+Meanwhile, [npmjs.com](https://npm-stat.com/charts.html?package=@loopback/core) shows there were 432,860 downloads of LB4 since January 1 - quite a jump from teh prior year's 141,948.
 We're excited to see all of this activity as LoopBack downloads continue to grow.

-2018: 141,948
-2019: 432,860

-2018 downloads =	425,016
-@loopback/core	574,808

 ### LoopBack, Winner of 2019 API Award for API Middleware